-- 2.8 The key policy documents that relate to the site being promoted are Planning Policy Wales and the Housing Ministerial Planning Policy Statement MIPPS 01/06.
-Paragraph 9.2.9 of the MIPPS states that, in deciding which sites to allocate for housing, planning authorities should consider the 'physical and environmental constraints on development of land' and the 'compatibility of housing with neighbouring established land uses'. - 2.9 As such development at Croespenmaen Industrial estate would be compatible with established land uses.
+- 2.8 The key policy documents that relate to the site being promoted are Planning Policy Wales and the Housing Ministerial Planning Policy Statement - MIPPS 01/06.
+Paragraph 9.2.9 of the MIPPS states that, in deciding which sites to allocate for housing, planning authorities should consider the 'physical and environmental constraints on development of land' and the ' compatibility of housing with neighbouring established land uses'. - 2.9 As such development at Caerphilly Road, Ystrad Mynach would be compatible with established land uses, as the site is overlooked by existing housing.
 In respect to this site, therefore regard has not been paid to national policy, which in Planning Policy Wales, encourages preference for the re-use of land which secures land for urban extensions and facilitates the regeneration of existing communities (Paragraph 2.7.2).